Generating and processing optical waveforms using spectral singularities: Introduction

 Up to this point all the excitation properties we have discussed are independent of geometry or dimensionality.
 We have assumed that the appropriate input eigenvector of the S-matrix is imposed, which in general means exciting all the scattering channels with a specific coherent superposition or wavefront.
-For example, in a simple one-dimensional slab cavity with parity symmetry the input excitation would involve coherent excitation of the cavity from both sides, with equal amplitudes and either symmetric or anti-symmetric relative phases \cite{wan2011time}.
 For simplicity, here we will focus on the time-domain behavior in the simplest case of a one-dimensional single-sided slab resonator with a perfect mirror at the origin, so that the S-matrix reduces to a single scalar reflection amplitude coefficient, $r(\omega)$.
-However the results we present will generalize to arbitrary geometry in a similar manner, by replacing $r(\omega)$ with the relevant eigenvalue of the S-matrix, $\sigma (\omega)$, and the plane wave input, $e^{ikz}$, with the relevant eigenfunction of the S-matrix.
-For our one dimensional, semi-infinite geometry, since the solution must satisfy the wave equation, the spacetime waveform which is perfectly absorbed at a real or virtual CPA EP is $E\propto A \exp[-i(\omega_z + i\gamma_z)/v(z-vt)] + B\left(vt-z\right) \exp[-i(\omega_z + i\gamma_z)/v(z-vt)]$.
-This generalizes to higher order EPs (degeneracy $m>2$) where the relevant waveform is $\sum_{n=1}^m a_n \left(vt-z\right)^{m} \exp[-i(\omega_z + i\gamma_z)/v(z-vt)]$
+However, the results we present will generalize to arbitrary geometry in a similar manner, by replacing $r(\omega)$ with the relevant eigenvalue of the S-matrix, $\sigma (\omega)$, and the plane wave input, $e^{ikz}$, with the relevant eigenfunction of the S-matrix.